-This Week in Petroleum History, April 23 to April 29
+This Week in Petroleum History, April 23 – 29

 April 24, 1911 – Magnolia Petroleum founded

 The Magnolia Petroleum Company was founded as an unincorporated joint-stock association – a consolidation of several companies, the first of which began as a small refinery in Corsicana, Texas, in 1898.

 After Magnolia Petroleum established service stations in southwestern states (including stations today preserved on Route 66), Standard Oil Company of New York began acquiring the company in 1925.
 When Standard Oil of New York and the Vacuum Oil Company merged in 1931 to form Socony-Vacuum Oil Company, Magnolia became the leading affiliate of the new, nationwide company.

 Headquartered in its iconic Dallas skyscraper by the early 1930s, Magnolia operated in 20 states.
 The company adopted the Socony-Vacuum Oil (the future Mobil) red Pegasus logo, which began rotating atop the Magnolia Building in 1934.
 Learn more in Mobil’s High-Flying Trademark.